 The filming of The Beatles' Magical Mystery Tour was mostly done in two week-long periods.
 The first began on this day.

 It was traditional for pop package tours, involving several bands, to begin at London's Allsop Place, near to Baker Street underground station.
 Paul McCartney decided that the mystery trip should start at the same location at 10.45am.
-Although the other passengers - which included family, friends, fan club staff, actors and other selected travellers - the coach was still being decorated and arrived two hours late.

 While waiting, McCartney went to the London Transport café above Baker Street station, where he bought a cup of tea and signed autographs.
 He then went to Soho with Mal Evans to purchase appropriate uniforms for the driver and courier.